ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 - **1** for a submission missing key components, or clear inaccuracies in multiple components
 - **0** for no submission, a blank submission, or a submission of something irrelevant

 After each homework (**except the last homework**) is graded, you'll have a chance to *resubmit* it based on the feedback you received, which will detail what you need to do to increase your score.
-The resubmission deadline is one week after the original deadline.
+Once the homework is graded and returned with feedback, the resubmission period (max of one week) will be opened.

 - For an original score of **0** or **1**, you can raise your score to **2** (but not to **3**)
 - For an original score of **2**, you can raise your score to **3**